harisqazi1/Media/README.md

 - http://kinolien.github.io/gitzip
 - https://minhaskamal.github.io/DownGit

-Go to the dist folder in each project and use the aforementioned tools on it. **You might have to run `chmod +x binary_name` to make it executable.**
+Go to the dist folder in each project and use the aforementioned tools on it. **You might have to run `chmod +x binary_name` to make it executable.** Then run it by adding a `./` before the binary.